7. Other Input Formats¶

 Additional invariants on the generated WhyML code can be inferred by

-putting the attribute [@cfg:subregion_analysis]
+putting the attribute [@cfg:subregion_analysis] on a

 function.
 These invariants are derived by a static analysis of the